open-policy-agent/opa/docs/docs/configuration.md

 ### When to use it

 Where something else can replace the process for you, let it.
-Under an orchestrator, a configuration change is a change to the desired state: update the ConfigMap and roll the pods out, and you get the restart with health gating, surge control and a record of what happened.
+On Kubernetes, a configuration change is a change to the desired state: update the ConfigMap and roll the pods out, and you get the restart with health gating, surge control and a record of what happened.
 OPA restarting itself is none of those things — from the outside it is an unexplained blip.

 `--watch-config` is for where that is not on offer: